 - Integrated: Integration is defined as establishing a connection between data from multiple databases or sources.
 However, it is also essential for the data to be stored in the data warehouse in a unified manner.
 The process of data warehousing integrates data from multiple sources, such as a mainframe, relational databases, flat files, etc. Furthermore, it helps maintain consistent codes, attribute measures, naming conventions, and, formats.

-- Non-volatile: In the non-volatile data warehouse, the data is permanent i.e. when new data is inserted, the previous data is not replaced, omitted, or deleted.
-In this data warehouse, the data is read-only and only refreshes at certain intervals.
+- Non-volatile: In the non-volatile data warehouse, data is permanent i.e. when new data is inserted, previous data is not replaced, omitted, or deleted.
+In this data warehouse, data is read-only and only refreshes at certain intervals.
 The two data operations performed in the data warehouse are data access and data loading.

-Functions of Data Warehouse
+Functions of a Data Warehouse

 Data warehouse functions as a repository.
 It helps organizations avoid the cost of storage systems and backup data at an enterprise level.
 The prominent functions of the data warehouse are: